Benign prostatic hyperplasia

 - Men with moderate-to-severe symptoms often respond to the same medications as men with mild symptoms.
 Recent developments in drug therapy have reduced or delayed the need for surgery.

 Surgery.
-A quarter of men with moderate symptoms, and even more men with severe symptoms, eventually need surgery.
-If a man chooses surgery, there are many choices.
+Surgery is an option for men with moderate-to-severe symptoms who have not been helped by medication.
+There are many types of surgical treatment for BPH.
 Transurethral resection of the prostate (TURP) is the standard procedure, but less invasive procedures, particularly those using heat or lasers to destroy prostate tissue, are becoming more common.

 The most common reason for choosing surgery is obstruction of the bladder outlet, which causes urinary retention.
 Surgery may also be a reasonable option when BPH is clearly related to one or more of the following conditions: